Mineral springs and colonnades

 - Mill Spring – temperature 56° C, spring No. 6

 - Rusalka Spring – temperature 60° C, spring No. 7

 - Prince Wenceslas I. Spring – temperature 65° C, spring No. 8a

 - Prince Wenceslas II.
 Spring – temperature 64,3° C, spring No. 8b

 - Libuše Spring – temperature 63° C, spring No. 9

 - Rock Spring – temperature 45° C, spring No. 10

 Next to the Mill Colonnade, there is a separate pavilion with the Freedom Spring – temperature 60 °C, spring No. 11.

 This cast iron colonnade from the Viennese architects Fellner and Helmer was built in 1880.
-Today’s colonnade is only a fraction of the 19th century building, but fortunately been preserved to this day, mainly due to the reconstruction in 2002.
-Under the roof of the Park Colonnade or nearby can be found following curative springs:
+Today’s colonnade is only a fraction of the 19th century building, but fortunately has been preserved to this day, mainly due to the reconstruction in 2002.
+Under the roof of the Park Colonnade or nearby, following curative springs can be found:

 - Snake Spring – temperature 30 °C, spring No. 15